 Which of these 8 recordings will be the most Noteworthy Release of 2020?

 Each week, WTJU host Ralph Graves shares album reviews of recent Noteworthy Releases.
-During this year's WTJU Classical Marathon, he'll feature the your favorite picks of 2020’s new releases.
+During this year's WTJU Classical Marathon, he'll feature your favorite picks of 2020’s new releases.

 Vote for your favorite(s) below.
 Then tune in WTJU 91.1 FM on Wednesday, Dec.
 9, 6 - 9 a.m. to hear the results!